Drug shows promise against vision-robbing disease in seniors

 Wednesday's study detected no safety concerns, clearing the way for Genentech and its parent company Roche to open two large-scale studies that aim to prove if the drug works.
 Results are expected later this year.

-The current research sheds light on how that long-suspected immune culprit might be working, and is "the first suggestion that there may be a treatment for geographic atrophy coming up in the future," said National Eye Institute retina specialist Dr. Wai Wong.
+The current research sheds light on how that long-suspected immune culprit might be working, and is "the first suggestion that there may be a treatment for geographic atrophy coming up in the future," said National Eye Institute retina specialist Dr. Wai Wong, who wasn't involved in the study.

-"It's a very, very exciting study," said Khurana, the ophthalmologist association's spokesman, who wasn't involved with the research.
+"It's a very, very exciting study," said Khurana, the ophthalmologist association's spokesman, who also wasn't part of the research.
 "From the basic science perspective, it makes a lot of sense."

 HEALTH ADVICE FOR NOW